Overwatch (digital comic series): Publication history

 Blizzard announced they would release six digital comics prior to the game's May 24, 2016 release, in addition to a graphic novel titled Overwatch: First Strike, set for a release later in 2016.
 First Strike was later revealed to have a November 2016 digital release, in addition to an April 2017 hardcover release.
 On April 21, 2016, Train Hopper, headlining the cowboy character McCree, became the first Overwatch comic title released by Blizzard.
 This issue, as well as all subsequent issues of the comic title, were published for free.

 The comic series is published in cooperation with Dark Horse Comics, who republish the series on their own digital comic service.
 Animated versions, or animatics, of the comic's issues are also produced and released by Madefire Studios, an interactive comics publishing platform, shortly after they are released on Blizzard's own service.
 Madefire's animated versions are viewable on Battle.net, as well.

 Although Blizzard initially announced six comic issues to be released, they published Legacy, featuring Ana in July 2016.
 Ana was also the first character to be added into the game post-release.
 Later in the month, Blizzard and Dark Horse announced a deal that would have Dark Horse publish future comic works centered around the Overwatch universe, as well as the First Strike graphic novel and an art book.
 Blizzard later released holiday themed issues, Junkenstein and Reflections, in October and December 2016, respectively.
 In Reflections, the character Tracer is portrayed in a lesbian relationship, making her the first Overwatch character to be confirmed canonically LGBT.
-As a result, access to this issue was made unavailable in Russia, to avoid legal conflict with the country's ban against gay propaganda.
+As a result, access to this issue was made unavailable in Russia, to avoid legal conflict with the country's gay propaganda law.